PNNL-Comp-Mass-Spec/Bionet-Ping-Tool/Readme.txt

 == Program syntax ==

-BionetPingTool.exe [/Manual:Host1,Host2,Host3] [/Simulate] [/DB]
+BionetPingTool.exe [/Manual:Host1,Host2,Host3] [/File:HostListFile] [/Simulate] [/DB] [/DBAdd]

-By default contacts DMS to retrieve the list of bionet hosts, then pings each one (appending suffix .bionet) Alternatively, use /Manual to define a list of hosts to contact
+By default contacts DMS to retrieve the list of bionet hosts, then pings each one (appending suffix .bionet) Alternatively, use /Manual to define a list of hosts to contact (.bionet is not auto-appended) Or use /File to specify a text file listing one host per line (.bionet is not auto-appended)

 Use /Simulate to simulate the ping

-Use /DB to store the results in the database (ignored if /Simulate is used)
+Use /DB to store the results in the database (preview if /Simulate is used) Use /DBAdd to add new (unknown) hosts to the database

 -------------------------------------------------------------------------------
 Written by Matthew Monroe for the Department of Energy (PNNL, Richland, WA) in 2015